 We are one of the world's leading franchisors in the real estate industry.
 We franchise real estate brokerages globally under the RE/MAX® brand ("RE/MAX") and mortgage brokerages in the U.S. under the Motto® Mortgage brand ("Motto").
-We also sell ancillary products and services to our franchise networks, including loan processing services to our Motto network through our wemlo® brand.
+We also sell ancillary products and services to our franchise networks, including loan processing services to our Motto network and other third parties through our wemlo® brand.
 We organize our business based on the services we provide in Real Estate, Mortgage and our collective franchise marketing operations, known as the Marketing Funds.
-RE/MAX and Motto are 100% franchised-we do not own any of the brokerages that operate under these brands.
-We focus on enabling our networks' success by providing powerful technology, quality education, and valuable marketing to build the strength of the RE/MAX and Motto brands.
-We support our franchisees in growing their brokerages, although they fund the cost of developing their brokerages.
-As a result, we maintain a low fixed-cost structure which, combined with our recurring fee-based models, enables us to capitalize on the economic benefits of the franchising model, yielding high margins and significant cash flow.
+RE/MAX and Motto are 100% franchised.
+We do not own any of the brokerages that operate under the RE/MAX and Motto brands but provide the right to use our brands and a unique value proposition to support our franchisees as they fund their own growth and development.
+As a result, we maintain a low fixed-cost structure which, combined with our recurring feebased models, enables us to capitalize on the economic benefits of the franchising model, yielding high margins and significant cash flow.
+We are focused on operating our business as efficiently and effectively as possible, maintaining a growth mindset, and delivering the absolute best customer experience.
+We provide quality education, and innovative technology products, valuable marketing and we leverage our size and scale to continue to build the strength of our brands and enhance our competitive advantages.